 My friend joked that I might have sleep-walked up the rock and left it there.
 But I have never sleep-walked in my life!
 The foxes went the other direction, but I thought I would check anyway.
 This was way too bizarre.

 The view looking up the rock

-I started my way up the rock with the hot morning sun just peeking over the treetops.
+So, I started my way up the rock with the hot morning sun just peeking over the treetops.
 I wasn’t sure where I was going, but I trudged upwards.
-I squinted towards the top of the rock, where there were some more trees growing and some more smaller boulders.
+Eventually I squinted towards the top of the rock, where there were some more trees growing and some more smaller boulders.
 I have pretty bad far-away vision, but I made out the outline of something sitting near the top.
 It was probably just a little rock or a stick, like everywhere else.
 But I kept my eyes on it and kept walking.